autopp/rspec-shell_command/README.md

   # Check the status code using a composing matcher
   it { is_expected.to exit_with(a_value_between(1, 3)) }

-  # Check the output of standard output using a Regexp
+  # Check standard output using a Regexp
   it { is_expected.to output(/ell/).to_stdout }

-  # Check the output of standard error using a composing matcher
+  # Check standard error using a composing matcher
   it { is_expected.to output(a_string_starting_with('good')).to_stderr }
 end
 ```